Washington High School has eight choral ensembles, including three show choirs.

 Celebration show choir

-Celebration is one of three show choirs and eight curricular choirs at Washington High School.
-With seniors, juniors, and sophomores participating, Celebration is the junior varsity show choir at Washington.
+Celebration is one of two show choirs and six curricular choirs at Washington High School.
+With freshmen, sophomores, and juniors participating, Celebration is the junior varsity show choir at Washington.

-Celebration is directed by Amy Farley and Peter Westphalen.
-Back-up band is directed by Ben Schmidt, and the choreographers are Kevin Chase, Jay Burken, and Michael Weaver.
+Celebration is directed by Rishi Wagle and Patrick Fagan.
+The show band is directed by Ben Schmidt-Helm, and the choreographer is Kevin Chase.

 Momentum show choir

-Momentum participates in a full schedule of holiday and spring appearances, and performs for school events and concerts and competes in show choir nationals in Nashville, TN, every other year.
-Momentum is directed by Peter Westphalen and Amy Farley, choreographed by Michael Weaver.
-The back-up band is directed by Ben Schmidt.
+Momentum participates in a full schedule of holiday and spring appearances, and performs for school events and concerts and has competed in show choir nationals in Nashville, TN several times.
+Momentum is directed by Patrick Fagan and Rishi Wagle.
+The choreographer is Mike Weaver, and the show band is directed by Ben Schmidt-Helm.

 All Momentum members participate in at least one other choir.